-Cassava — best known by the Arawak name yuca — it’s one of the most ancient ingredients in Dominican cooking, and perhaps the most important culinary inheritance bequeathed to us by our Taino ancestors.
+Cassava -- best known by the Arawak name yuca -- is one of the most ancient ingredients in Dominican cooking, and perhaps the most important culinary inheritance bequeathed to us by our Taino ancestors.

-Here we’ll show you how to cook yuca, and 10 popular recipes to do it.
+Here we'll show you how to cook yuca, and 10 popular ways to do it.

-While the original variety of yuca contained toxic substances, the variety currently grown and sold in the Dominican Republic has been bred to eliminate toxicity.
-It can be safely eaten without having to undergo traditional processes to get rid of the toxins.
+While the original (bitter) variety of yuca contained toxic substances(2), the variety that is currently grown and sold in the Dominican Republic (sweet) has been bred to eliminate this toxicity.
+Once cooked, it can be safely eaten without having to undergo the traditional processes used to get rid of the toxins.

 Arañitas and Arepitas de Yuca (Cassava Fritters)

-This one is a no-brainer, Arepitas de Yuca (recipe here) is the most popular yuca recipe in our blog.
-Arepita is a generic name for “fritter” in the Dominican Republic, Arañitas (little spiders) follows the same preparation, but the yuca is grated more coarsely, which results in a fritter with little “legs” sticking out in all directions, hence the name.
+This one is a no-brainer, Arepitas de Yuca is the most popular yuca dishes in our blog.
+Arepita is a generic name for "fritter" in the Dominican Republic, Arañitas (little spiders) follows the same preparation, but the yuca is grated more coarsely, which results in a fritter with little "legs" sticking out in all directions, hence the name.

 Bollitos de Yuca (Cheese-Filled Cassava Balls)

 This is one of the most decadent and popular ways to prepare yuca.
-Bollitos de Yuca (recipe here) are a popular street food, inexpensive, filling and inoffensive to most people.
-I have rarely encountered served at homes, but if you don’t have a neighborhood fritura around, you should definitely try our recipe.
-There’s a good reason it’s one of the most popular in our collection.
+Bollitos de Yuca is a popular street food, inexpensive, filling and inoffensive to most people.
+I have rarely encountered served at homes, but if you don't have a neighborhood fritura around, you should definitely try our recipe.
+There's a good reason it's one of the most popular in our collection.

 If you are worried about eating fried food, you can try this other non-traditional, non-fried version that I've created.